azoth-lang/azoth.language.reference/src/capabilities.md

 The default capability of a type depends on whether the type is declared `const`.
 Types declared `const` default to `const` capability.
 All other types default to `read` capability.

+### Identity Capability

+For object and value types, the `id` capability allows accessing `let` fields with `const` types.
+This is safe because accessing them does not allow the observation of any mutation on the instance.

+For object types, the `id` capability also allows calling `o.identity_hash()` and using `@==` and `@=/=` to compare reference identity.

+For struct types, it is possible for an `id` reference to refer to a struct that has gone out of scope and is no longer on the stack.
+Thus it is not safe to access `let` fields and so that is not allowed.
+Additionally, the infrastructure that enables object types to have a stable `identity_hash()` even as the GC relocates objects is not available so calling it is not allowed.
+Once can still use `@==` and `@=/=` to compare them for reference equality.
+However, it is theoretically possible for a struct to be allocated in the same location on the static as a struct that previously went out of scope.
+In that case, the two `id` references will compare as `@==` true.

 ## Advanced Capabilities

 ### Isolated Capability

-An `iso` capability indicated an isolated reference or value.
+An `iso` capability indicates an isolated reference or value.
 This means that this is the only value that can access the subgraph of objects reachable from this value.
 There is no other reference into this subgraph.
 Note that objects in the subgraph can contain `const` and `id` references out to other values.
 Those do not break the isolation boundary.
+An `iso` type is an affine type meaning that the value can be used at most once.

+Isolated fields maintain the isolation of the referenced value.
+Because of this, it is not possible to get an alias to them.
+Instead one must move the value out of the field to operate on it.
+Because of this, `let` fields that are `iso` cannot be manipulated.
+There is no way to move the value out of the field.
+If the type supports a default initializer (`operator init`) then one can `move .field` to move the value out of the field and the default value will be left behind.
+For optional types, `none` is the default value so one can move out of optional fields leaving behind `none`.
+If the type doesn't have a default initializer or another value is desired, one can use an assignment move expression to move the value out of the field while simultaneously providing a new value (e.g. `let f = move .field = new Foo();`).

-Isolation is a transient property.
-A variable or field with an isolated capability will start isolated, however the moment that it is accessed, a temporary alias will be created and the variable or field will no longer be isolated.
-Flow typing means that from that point forward in the code, the variable or field effectively has the capability `own` or `mut` if the type is not capable of being `own`.
+Since `iso` types are affine and can be used only once, flow typing is used to allow for working with local variables and parameters that are `iso`.
+Such a local variable or parameter will start isolated, however the moment that it is accessed, a temporary alias will be created and the variable will no longer be isolated.
+Flow typing means that from that point forward in the code, the variable has the capability `own` or `mut` if the type is not capable of being `own`.
 This means that all isolated values effectively allow mutation.

-Since isolation is a transient property, in order to pass an isolated value, one must either have an isolated temporary, or must recover isolation.
+Since isolation is a affine type, in order to pass an isolated value, one must either have an isolated temporary, or must recover isolation.
 Consider a function `fn take(e: iso Example)`.
-Given another function `fn produce() -> iso Example`, then `take(produce)` is valid because the temporary reference to `Example` is `iso` and is consumed by passing it to `take()`.
+Given another function `fn produce() -> iso Example`, then `take(produce())` is valid because the temporary reference to `Example` is `iso` and is consumed by passing it to `take()`.
 Here no special operation is needed.
 However, if one declares a variable `let v: iso Example = ...` then calling `take()` on `v` will pose a problem because the moment `v` is referenced, there will be two aliases to the value and it will no longer be isolated.
 In order to support this, one must *recover* isolation.
 This is done with the `move` keyword as `take(move v)`.
 The expression `move v` will recover isolation, change the type of `v` and evaluate to an isolated value.
 Isolation can only be recovered if the compiler can prove that there can be no other references to the value other than local variables whose type can be changed to ensure isolation.
 The type of the local variable changes depending on what kind of type it is.
 If `Example` is a reference or value type, it changes to `id Example`.
 If `Example` is a struct and the variable has the capability `iso` or `own` then the variable type changes to `void` and accessing it produces an error for a "use of a moved value".

 The move operation can be implicit when it is necessary on the self parameter of a method.
 Otherwise, it must always be explicit.